vimotest/mps-alfi/README.md

 ## Development Environment

-- First init all submodules with `git submodule update --init --recursive`
 - To use this project, you need a recent java installation.
 It is used by the gradle wrapper.
-- All other dependencies will be installed by gradle
+- All other dependencies will be installed by Gradle
-- To start JetBrains MPS just run `./gradlew startMpsAndOpenProject`
+- To start JetBrains MPS, just run `./gradlew openProjectInMps`
   - If it is the first time or you cleaned your build folder, this will download and install MPS and all required plugins
 - Execute `./gradlew packageStandardModelLibrary` such that the StandardModelLibrary stubs are correctly integrated
 - For other available gradle tasks see the output of `./gradlew tasks`